 We watch as Liao pushes behind him cupping his chest, stands beside him pinching his nipple, and looks down at him as he shelters underneath her dress, always in a control position.
 Other memorable scenes find a nude Moro splayed out on the kitchen table with a seductive papaya slice covering his genitals with Liao looking straight at the camera as she prepares to take a bite (literally “eating him for breakfast”), and Moro (once again unclothed) lying over a roll of bed linens, submissively wrapped up like a piece of sushi.
 The home-based improvisations then continue through setups with the two wearing one shirt (with heads alternately poking out), antics with a clothes steamer, and various setups with her over him – draping her hair over his face, spitting in his mouth, or bending him over her knee for a bare bottomed spanking.
 The photographs are clearly supportive and collaborative, but still quietly provocative, as they repeatedly challenge our expectations for male/female interaction.

 More overtly Japanese settings, like tatami-matted rooms and sculpted gardens, provide the backdrop to another series of images.
 In these works, both people wear traditional kimonos, but once again Liao is placed in dominant poses, from holding Moro’s face while he looks at her (and she looks at the camera) to pinning him down with her face just above his.
 In general, these photographs continue the undercurrent of charged sensuality, with Liao alternately in a powerful crouched pose with her arm flexed and more seductively lying down with her bent arm over her forehead, and a vulnerable Moro shown bare backed with his kimono pulled down (in a typically feminine pose) and seated in a corner blindfolded.
-Out in the gardens, Moro sits on a rock looking small and vulnerable once again, and when Liao joins him, the scene turns Edenic.
+Out in the gardens (which look Japanese, but are actually in Woodstock), Moro sits on a rock looking small and vulnerable once again, and when Liao joins him, the scene turns Edenic.

 A more recent series stages Liao and Moro in matching red and blue wrestling singlets, with Liao almost always in a position of control or dominance.
 The grappling, head locks, and tangled limbs nearly always end up with Moro underneath, and in one case, Liao straddles above him wearing a fake champion’s belt.
 But there are also moments of tenderness and intimacy in these pictures, particularly in an enlarged wall decal image of Liao’s face nestled in underneath Moro’s chin.